tiby312/dinotree_alg/readme.md

 # think about it like a sponge. the lower you go into the tree, the more stable the calculates get

+talk about exception being thrown inside of closure

+talk about what happens if T is zero sized or is a dst???

 # General thoughts on optimizing